 Thanks for all your love, generosity, and support of so many who came to enjoy your gifts of magic and art!
 Rest in peace, Hal "Old Doc Haliday" Hudgins.

-Hello, friends,
+Hello, magic friends,

-About the Mid-Cities Magic Circle
+The Mid-Cities Magic Circle website:

 We meet at the Golden Corral Restaurant, 465 East I-20, Arlington, Texas.
 For more information, call Geoffrey "Doc" Grimes